7 Iron Rich Drinks to Boost Your Hemoglobin

 Excessive calcium can prevent iron from getting absorbed from iron-rich diets.
 Thus, avoid consumption of dairy products while having an iron-rich meal.

 It is advisable to eat non-heme iron foods (plant sources) with heme-iron foods.
-Non-heme foods include beans, dark leafy greens, beets, moringa leaves, almonds, sesame seeds etc. On the other hand, Heme-iron food has animal sources like meat, fish, and poultry.
+Non-heme foods include beans, dark leafy greens, beets, mint leaves, Manathakkali greens sesame seeds etc. On the other hand, Heme-iron can be obtained from animal sources like organ meat, poultry and seafood.

 A. Smoothies and shakes are a quick and easy way to get iron from multiple sources.
 Examples are spinach, cashew, raspberry smoothie, mulberry smoothie, beet and orange smoothie.
 Moreover, juices like prune juice, beetroot juice, pumpkin juice are good for iron deficiency.
 Choose a drink with orange, tomato or grapefruit juice as they are rich in vitamin C and increase the absorption of nonheme iron.